Skip to main content

 Approval in Principle form

-After discussing your research and agreeing that we can host your stay, you or your nominator will complete and submit the Approval in Principle form.
+After discussing your research and agreeing that we can host your stay, your nominator will complete and submit the Approval in Principle form.
 This document sets out the period of your stay, the nature of your research, and how you will be supported.
 You will need to provide a CV and project outline for the Approval in Principle.

 If you plan to stay less than six months